TheOdinProject/curriculum/rails_programming/chat_project/deleting_rooms.md

 If you don't have Javascript enabled then you might think links would never work, but that isn't the case.
 Any method that can respond to a GET request would still work because without Javascript to intercept the request it would submit as normal.
 If you ever get errors in yours Rails apps where your links are only submitting get requests even when specifying `method: :delete` then checking whether Javascript is being enabled is a good place to start.

 With that in mind we now we can no longer use rack_test for this system test.
 We can still use it for our other tests because it will run fast but we need to look at other options.
 The chrome browser now ships with headless chrome which provides a browser api without the overhead of launching the gui.
 Make sure you have google chrome installed and your version is at least Chrome 59.
 If earlier you will either need to update or install headless chrome seperately.
 If you have an aversion to Chrome you don't need to make it your default browser but it will make these tests much easier to work with.
+To interact with chrome we can use [Selenium](https://www.selenium.dev/) which bridges the gap between capybara and chrome.

-With Chrome installed we need to install the drivers required to work with Chrome.
-Open up your Gemfile and in the test group add the webdrivers gem
+To install the drivers required to work with Chrome.
+Open up your Gemfile and in the test group add the webdrivers gem.
+The webdrivers gem includes the selenium drivers we need and some others we don't.
+If you ever find yourself looking at other options besides Selenium you still may need to reach for the webdrivers gem.

 ```ruby
 group :test do